Let me guess.

 Used tea bags for face: a homemade facial treatment

 Tea has anti-aging and anti-inflammatory benefits.
 Used tea bags for face care can reduce acne inflammation or help reverse the signs of sun damage.
+You can even use a tea bag for drawing out infection.

 A warm tea bag pressed on your skin will reduce the size and redness of acne, and it’s also great for helping your skin look younger.
 Green tea used tea bags for acne are especially beneficial since green tea is rich in antioxidants.
 You can also make a face mask from green tea.